icann/rdap-conformance-tool/docs/std_95/common_structures.md

   "message": "The name in the name/value pair of a link structure was found more than once."
 }
 ```
-        3. If the JSON name title ldhName exists, the value shall pass the test LDH name [stdRdapLdhNameValidation] defined in this document.
+        3. If the JSON name title ldhName exists, the value shall pass the test LDH name [[stdRdapLdhNameValidation]][id-stdRdapLdhNameValidation] defined in this document.
 ``` json
 {
   "code": -11510,